ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 Siehe [iobroker forum](https://forum.iobroker.net/topic/22039/neuer-adapter-visualisierung-iqontrol).

 ## Changelog

+### 0.0.15
+* (Sebastian Bormann) Improved check for value type of states.
+* (Sebastian Bormann) Improved slider-tooltip to lower font-size at large numbers.

+### 0.0 14
+* (Sebastian Bormann) If role of state is not further specified, then check for role of parent object.

+### 0.0.13
+* (Sebastian Bormann) Doors and Windows now force true/false to be translated to opened/closed.
+* (Sebastian Bormann) Double Entrys on WelcomeScreen/Overview removed.
+* (Sebastian Bormann) States are now set with the correct value type.
+* (Sebastian Bormann) Changed recognition of state types.
+I hope there are no new bugs now!

+### 0.0.12
+* (Sebastian Bormann) Check for unallowed chars in object names.
+* (Sebastian Bormann) Check for duplicates in view names.
+* (Sebastian Bormann) Level fires a slider in dialog - even when it has a state list (HUE again :)).
+* (Sebastian Bormann) Added Blinds (Homematic) - please test it, i don't have one to test.

+### 0.0.11
+* (Sebastian Bormann) Added compatibility for edge and firefox.
+* (Sebastian Bormann) Again Hue bugfixes.
+* (Sebastian Bormann) Removed Tooltip from Toolbar.

 ### 0.0.10
 * (Sebastian Bormann) Added ColorTemperature.
 Hoepfully HUE works now?
 Can't test ist, because i do not own any hue lamp :)